 For example, this one is almost like a coffee table or a freakin’ accent table (is that even a thing?!):

-Then, as you look around on the internet, you’ll see that a lot of these lidded basket ideas kind of bleed into laundry hampers.
+As you look around on the internet for “lidded baskets,” you’ll see that a lot of them kind of bleed into laundry hampers.
+And my first thought about this is like, NO, how tacky would THAT be.

-4. Storage Side Table
+5. Storage Side Table

 Now, if you end up going with one of the first few options in #3, this one is pretty similar.
 But “storage side tables” totally exist and you can buy them on Amazon and have them like tomorrow.